eric-lgonz/Enterprise-Network-Expansion/README.md

 Now we will be going through a similar process for the layer 3 switches.
 To start, we need to add a second routed port between the distribution switches, otherwise there would be no links to aggregate.

+To do this, let's first shut down both ports on the switches, as this is best practice.
+Then we can add another copper cross-over cable between the switches on their 1/0/24 ports:

+_insert image_
+_insert image_

+Now we can use the following commands to configure the distribution switches:

+_insert image_
+_insert image_

+And now we can re-enable the interfaces by using the <code>no shutdown</code> command.
+On Packet Tracer, the lights might show up as amber instead of green, but this is just a visual bug.

+And that's all for this part of the project!
+In the next section, we will be connecting our switch block to the core network.

 <h1>Part 6: Connecting to the Core (Coming 5/25/25)</h1>